Storyline

 Try it yourself

 Click through a real review.
-The product review challenges a contradictory feature.
-The architecture review exposes a security gap.
+The product review catches scope creep in a notification feature.
+The architecture review challenges over-engineering.

 This is what reviewers see first — before any context or evidence.

 Specs live in your repo.
-Hard questions happen here.
+Reviews run in your agent.
 Your code stays yours.

 Terms of use